ashea29/blog-preview-card-solution/README.md

-# Frontend Mentor - Solution Template
+# Blog Preview Card

-This is my solution to the [[NAME] challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/).
+This is my solution to the [Blog Preview Card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents